scottwang0603/Keeper/README.md

 # Keeper App

 This is a demo for keeping notes.
-Developed purly based on React.
+Developed based on React.
-Users can add notes with title/content, and add/remove any of them from the dashboard.
+Users can add notes with title/content, and remove any of them from the dashboard.

 ## Features